Data updated April 3, 2025

 How did the Department of Education spend its budget in 2024?

-Federal government spending isolated to ED, FY 2024
+Federal government net spending isolated to ED, FY 2024

 Federal agencies often contain divisions including bureaus, offices, and subagencies.
-In FY 2024, the ED's divisions with the highest expenditures were the Office of Federal Student Aid, the Office of Elementary and Secondary Education, and the Office of Special Education and Rehabilitative Services.
+In FY 2024, the Department of Education divisions with the highest expenditures were the Office of Federal Student Aid, the Office of Elementary and Secondary Education, and the Office of Special Education and Rehabilitative Services.

 The Department of Education's highest-spending division is the Office of Federal Student Aid.